maslamn-hub/my-projects/README.md

 ## Current Projects

-* Personal Portfolio Website
+### Crafting Channel Website

+A website developed using HTML and CSS for a paper crafting content channel.
+This project helped me improve my understanding of webpage structure, styling, and front-end development fundamentals.

-* Python Calculator
+### Python Calculator

+A calculator application built using Python that performs basic arithmetic operations and demonstrates fundamental programming concepts such as user input handling, functions, and conditional logic.

 ## Goals

-* Build real-world web applications
+* Build more real-world web development projects
-* Improve problem-solving and programming skills
+* Strengthen my programming and problem-solving skills
-* Learn modern development tools and technologies
+* Learn JavaScript and modern web technologies
 * Explore cloud computing concepts and platforms
-* Prepare for software development internships
+* Prepare for software development and web development internships

 ## More Projects Coming Soon 🚀